OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Introduction

-\item We propose a novel pre-training paradigm based on masked data modelling to address heterogeneity in multi-domain time series.
-Our approach includes a novel tokeniser with learnable signatures to capture domain-specific data characteristics, a dual masking strategy to learn temporal causality, and a normalised cross-correlation loss to model long-range dependencies.
+\item We propose a novel multi-domain pre-training paradigm that enables the learning of generalisable time series features.
+We introduce a novel tokeniser to account for the varying characteristics across domains, a dual masking strategy to capture bidirectional relationships and temporal causality, and a normalised cross-correlation loss to learn global temporal patterns.

-\item We pre-train \texttt{OTiS} on a large corpus of publicly available time series from $8$ domains, spanning medicine, engineering, natural sciences, and finance.
-With $640,187$ samples and $11$ billion time points, this corpus represents diverse time series characteristics, enabling generalisable feature extraction.
+\item We pre-train \texttt{OTiS} on a large corpus spanning $8$ domains from medicine, engineering, natural sciences, and finance.
+With $640,187$ samples and $11$ billion time points, it covers diverse time series characteristics, essential for developing foundational model capabilities.

-\item We evaluate \texttt{OTiS} across $15$ downstream applications, including classification, regression, and forecasting.
-Our comprehensive analysis demonstrates that \texttt{OTiS} accurately captures domain-specific data characteristics and is competitive with both specialised and general state-of-the-art (SOTA) models, achieving new SOTA performance in $10$ tasks.
-Notably, none of the baselines is capable of performing all the tasks covered by \texttt{OTiS}. \end{enumerate}
+\item Evaluated across $15$ applications, \texttt{OTiS} is competitive with specialised and general state-of-the-art models, setting new benchmarks in $10$ tasks.
+Notably, none of the baselines can handle the variety of tasks covered by \texttt{OTiS}, i.e. classification, regression, and forecasting. \end{enumerate}